 Please be aware that the number of tiles will increase when you use the pitch parameter to create perspective images.

 Step 1.
 Get API Key

-Register on MyProjects Geoapify.
-Create a new project and get an API Key.
+To start using Geoapify API, you need to register an account on MyProjects Geoapify, create a new project and get an API Key.

 What is the pricing for the Static Maps API?